 Spain has some of the most beautiful islands in Europe.
 The largest Spanish islands are equally divided between the Balearic Islands and the Canary Islands.
 To the east of Spain, there are four Balear Islands (Ibiza, Formentera, Mallorca and Menorca).
 Mallorca is the world’s largest and most well-known island of Ibiza.
 The Canary Islands are located on the shores of Morocco just south of the Atlantic Ocean.
 Beautiful beaches, temperate climate and important natural attractions, especially the Maspalomas Dunes in Gran Canaria and Teide Volcano in Tenerife are very popular.

-Madrid, the capital and largest city of Spain, is generally famous for its night life.
+Madrid, the capital and the largest city of Spain, is generally well-known for its night-life.
 The city has been adopted because of the various ethnic groups that make it one of the most colorful cosmopolitan cities in Europe.